efeemir103/my-web-study/dotnet-razor-book-list/README.md

 dotnet ef database update ---> Update database and migrations

 dotnet new page --name --namespace --output ---> Add a new Razor Page

+dotnet new gitignore ---> Add a gitignore file